 You can't measure your success in anything if you don't know what success looks like in the first place.

-So, before you even approach an influencer, work out what you want to achieve with your campaign and break this down into solid, specific goals.
+Before you approach an influencer, define what you want to achieve with your campaign and break it down into clear, specific goals.

 Do you want to increase your reach?
 Raise brand recognition?
 Bring in more revenue?
 Boost your web traffic?
 Whatever would be a 'good' result for your campaign, make a note of it and try to align it to a specific metric.

 'SMART' can be a useful framework when setting your campaign goals.
-Make sure that your goals are Specific, Measureable, Attainable, Relevant, and Timely.
+Make sure that your goals are Specific, Measurable, Attainable, Relevant, and Timely.

 Image created by author

-Having solid, well-considered goals gives you a fighting chance of being able to clearly and cleanly track ongoing progress and eventual success.
+Having solid, well-considered goals gives you a better chance to clearly and cleanly track ongoing progress and eventual success.

-The way you work towards your goals and how those goals work out for both your brand and your influencers can also give valuable insights into what works and what doesn't that you can use for future campaigns.
+The way you work towards your goals and how those goals work out for both your brand and your influencers can also give valuable insights into what works and what doesn't, which you can use for future campaigns.

 2. Work closely with your influencers to find tracking strategies that work for everyone